-A street team is a group of fans who come together to support a specific author.
-The term is also used for fans who adore specific artists, bands, or causes.
+The term “street team” is also used for fans who adore specific artists, bands, or causes.
 Kind of like groupies… but more respectable.
 And useful.
-They’re all about creating buzz for your books.

-But it all depends on what you put together, how, and with what goals.
+But it all depends on the street team you put together, and with what goals.

 Types of Author Street Teams

-Thanks to the ease and accessibility of Facebook, a lot of authors set up private or secret Facebook groups where their street teams can meet.
+Thanks to the ease and accessibility of Facebook, a lot of authors set up private Facebook groups where their street teams can meet.

-Others use a mailing list, while still others have private forums within their websites.
+Others use email or physical mailing lists, while still others have private forums within their personal websites.

 It starts by putting a call out to potential fans.
 You could post something on your website or within your social media channels.